genevaers/Workbench/database/db2/RCA.md

 </pre>

 ### DBVIEWS parameter
-These specifiy the GenevaERS view numbers to be processed
+These specifiy the GenevaERS view numbers to be processed.
+These view numbers are for GVBDEMO
 <pre>
 //DBVIEWS DD *
 10700